skip to main content

 Molly Coleman is an academic advisor.
 She received her B.A. from The Ohio State University in International Relations, during which she studied abroad in Warsaw, Poland.
 After earning her bachelor’s degree, she taught conversational English at a primary school in Nyirbator, Hungary.
 She graduated in December 2014 with an M.A. in Higher Education/Student Personnel from The University of Mississippi.
 Prior to joining CSSFYE Molly worked as an international student advisor for the Study Abroad Office.
 Originally from Decatur, Illinois she now calls Oxford home where she resides with her family.

 Molly enjoys guiding students to figure out what they excel in and are passionate about to be able to declare a major.
-She teaches a Freshman Studies section of EDHE 105 – Freshman Year Experience and EDLD 201 – Career Decision Making.
+She teaches a section of EDHE 105 – Freshman Year Experience and EDLD 201 – Career Decision Making.
 The puzzle of helping students choose courses that count towards as much as possible is her favorite part of her job.

-Victoria McCord
+Dr. Victoria McCord

 Academic Advisor